The UGC-CARE list is gone. Here is how to verify a journal in 2026.

 For a decade, Indian researchers had one reflex when a journal invitation arrived: check the UGC-CARE list.
 That reflex no longer works.
 Here is what replaced it, and how to decide where to publish without it.

-On 11 February 2025, the University Grants Commission quietly did something that reshaped how millions of Indian scholars must now think about publishing: it discontinued the UGC-CARE list of approved journals.
+On 11 February 2025, the University Grants Commission quietly did something that reshaped how Indian scholars must now think about publishing: it discontinued the UGC-CARE list of approved journals.
 A public notice in July 2025 confirmed it.
 The historical list of 1,474 titles still sits on the UGC website, but the Commission has been unusually blunt about its meaning — inclusion no longer implies validation or endorsement.
 The single most consulted gatekeeper in Indian academic publishing simply stopped being a gatekeeper.

 Why a list was always a fragile idea